m4ce/puppet-docker/README.md

 Docker volume name

 ##### `ensure` (optional)
 Whether the resource is present or not.
-Valid values are 'present', 'absent'.
-Defaults to 'present'.
+Valid values are `present`, `absent`.
+Defaults to `present`.

 ##### `driver` (optional)
 Name of the volume driver to use